Technolawhere/technolawhere.github.io/_tabs/about.md

 # Summary

 A highly motivated fresher with a strong background in electrical and electronics engineering.
-Recently enrolled in a law degree program at Faculty of Law, Delhi University.
+Currently enrolled in a law degree program at Faculty of Law, Delhi University.
 Seeking to leverage my engineering and to-be-acquired legal expertise to pursue a career in patent law or intellectual property management.